PranjaliD11/Airline_Sentiment_Analysis/README.md

 # Airline Sentiment Analysis

-I have performed sentiment analysis on airline feedback reviews.
+1. I have performed sentiment analysis on airline feedback reviews.
 After extracting reviews from website, I have filtered them and visualized to check if there is more positive or negative feedback.
+2. I have built a tableau dashboard which help track metrics